Concelo/concelo/README.md

 and dependencies but different identifiers, but no two chunks with different content or dependencies may share an identifier.

+(todo: is the immutability of chunks and dependencies going to be a problem for some applications, e.g. ones that want to rearrange dependency relationships without resending the content?
+If so, we could make the chunk content and graph structure independent.)

 In order to share content with subscribers, a publisher may define one or more channels, each of which has its own unique 256-bit identifier and which may be declared to point to a chunk via its identifier.
 The